openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

     * Statement5: traffic matching IPv4Prefix5/24 & IPv6Prefix5/64, Punt to Non-default vrf
     * Statement6: traffic matching IPv4Prefix6/24 & IPv6Prefix6/64, Punt to Non-default vrf<br><br>
   * Expectations are the same for traffic routed via the Default and the Non-Default VRFs on the DUT.
+  * The sent and receive packets should match.
+  * The DSCP markings to be verified on the sent vs received packets.
+  * Need to verify the packets sent by sender tester is equal to the packets on receiving tester port and also should be equal to the sum of packets seen in default & non default VRF.

 ## OpenConfig Path and RPC Coverage